go-aah/docs/log-config.md

 Title: aah Logging Configuration
-Desc: aah log implements a simple, flexible, non-blocking logger.
-Tt supports `console`, `file` (rotation by daily, size,  lines), max history (`upcoming`).
+Desc: aah log implements a simple, flexible logger.
+It supports `console`, `file` (rotation by daily, size,  lines), max history (`upcoming`).
 It also has a predefined 'standard' Logger.
 It can be used as drop-in replacement for standard go logger with features.
 Keywords: log, logger, aah logger, console log, file log, console logger, file logger
 ---
 # aah Logging Configuration